 Three of the four fire districts in Santa Clara County, LAHCFD, SCFD, and CCFD, are dependent districts, with the Board of Supervisors as their board of directors, responsible for oversight and coordination of fire prevention services.
-All three of theseLAHCFD and SCFD utilize CCFD for districts provide all or a portion of fFire prevention Marshal services within their jurisdictions.
+LAHCFD and SCFD utilize CCFD for Fire Marshal services within their jurisdictions.
 The fourth district is the SFD, which is independent of the county and provides no independent services related to fire prevention, using CCFD for these services.
 In addition, seven cities and CAL FIRE provide fire prevention services within their jurisdiction, with CAL FIRE serving Morgan Hill and SCFD for a portion of those services (CCFD provides the Fire Marshal responsibility for SCFD).
 In total, 9 of the 15 cities and 11 total agencies in the County provide some level of fire prevention service, including three that contract for suppression services.